 Now I have runner’s knee.
 What went wrong?

-Muscle Imbalances: Weak quadriceps, hip abductors, or glutes fail to stabilize the kneecap.
-The strain put on the patella causes a compression in the femoral Groove.
-The higher the load on the quadriceps the greater the compression on the patella.
+Tight structures around your knee joint increases strain put on the patella causes a compression in the femoral groove.
+The higher the load on your quadriceps, the greater the compression on the patella.
 The excessive pull on the quadriceps tendon on the top part of the patella can start tearing the tendon fibers.
-If the quadriceps muscles are weak it could cause a sideways pull on the patella that can cause the patella to run towards the in or outside that may run down the cartilage much faster.
+If there is an imbalance of the quadriceps muscles, it can cause a sideways pull on your patella, which also leads to abnormal tracking when you move your knee .

 Causes of runner’s knee